 You’ll want to create conversion points for each stage of your funnel to boost your overall conversion rates and gather more leads.
 Landing pages are great points for your customer acquisition strategy as their sole goal is to drive lead generation.

 7. Drive qualified traffic to your site

 Also called “demand generation,” you want to help your potential customers to find your site so you can convert them into leads and add them to your sales funnel.
-Potential tactics to leverage here include search engine optimization (SEO), social media marketing, email marketing, trade shows, direct mail, pay-per-click (PPC), and search advertising.
+Potential tactics to leverage here include search engine optimisation (SEO), social media marketing, email marketing, trade shows, direct mail, pay-per-click (PPC), and search advertising.
 The best digital marketing options will vary based on what works best for your audience and your budget.